UK Housing Observatory

-The latest boom and bust in international housing markets has generated a renewed interest in the dynamics of house prices.
-The UK Housing Observatory is a project of the Economics Department at Lancaster University Management School (LUMS), led by Ivan Paya, Alisa Yusupova, Efthymios Pavlidis and David Peel, aiming to improve our understanding of the UK national and regional housing markets.
+The UK Housing Observatory is a project of the Economics Department at Lancaster University Management School (LUMS) aiming to improve our understanding of the UK national and regional housing markets.

-We perform real-time monitoring of domestic real estate markets both at the national and regional level.
-We generate indicators of house price exuberance and produce the most comprehensive publicly available forecasts of house price growth for 1,2,3 and 4 quarters ahead for the national and regional markets in the UK.
-Our latest results are updated every quarter in January, April, July and October.
-Please take note of our disclaimer in regards to the usage of our data.
+We provide a comprehensive publicly available set of information and tools to perform real-time monitoring of domestic real estate markets both at the national and regional level.
+We generate a novel House Price Uncertainty Index; original Indicators of House Price Exuberance, and produce Forecasts of house price growth for 1,2,3 and 4 quarters ahead for the UK national and regional markets, updated quarterly.
+Please note our disclaimer in regards to the usage of our data.

 Our research is not confined to the UK real estate market alone.
-We work in cooperation with the Federal Reserve Bank of Dallas Globalization and Monetary Policy Institute on providing similar indicators for international house price data, which are available at the The Federal Reserve Bank of Dallas website.
+We work in cooperation with the International House Price Database of the Globalization and Monetary Policy Institute on providing similar exuberance indicators for international markets, which are available at The Federal Reserve Bank of Dallas website.

 To find out more view our Summary of the latest release.